Discover our Sleeping Savings campaign here

 Impact investments cover a range of sectors, including education, healthcare, and renewable energy.

-The 2020 Annual Impact Investor Survey, from the Global Impact Investing Network, found that 88% of impact investors reported their investments ‘met or exceeded their financial expectations’.
+The latest report from the Global Impact Investing Network, found that 90% of investors said their investments were ‘in line’ or ‘outperformed’ their expectations.

 Impact investing involves measuring the exact changes that happen because of an investor's money.
 This type of investment strategy is often aligned with the sustainability challenges included in the United Nations Sustainable Development Goals (SDGs).
 These goals can help you to identify where you can make a difference.
-Many investors use the SDGs as a guide to decide where to invest their money for the most significant results.
+Many investors use the SDGs as a guide to decide where to invest their money.

 4. Socially responsible investing